Taiyaki, Japanese waffles 鯛焼き

 This is the pastry shop where the taiyaki was born, in 1909, and more than 10 million sold!

 Access: Azabu-Juban station, (Namboku, Oedo lines), exit 5b

 Address: outside the entrance to the Flags Building, 3-37-1 Shinjuku, Shinjuku-ku, Tokyo

-Access: 3 minutes walk from the south exit of Shinjuku Odakyu station
+Access: 3 min walk from the South exit of Shinjuku Odakyu Station

 - Kagurazaka Kurikoan